danadanile/KNN-Implementation/README.md

 ## working with the program:
 We enter server by giving port number.
 We enter client by giving port and ip number.
 When client connects to server he gets a menu.
-Client can choose between 5 1-5 and 8 options.
+Client can not choose between 5 1-5 and 8 options.

 In option number 1: client provides two files.
 First file is the file with which you want to classify the vectors and the second file is the file with vectors we want to classify.